voxel51/platform-sdk/quickstarts/IMAGE_TO_VIDEO.md

 #!/bin/bash
 # Main entrypoint for an Image-to-Video container.
 #
-# Syntax:
-#   bash main.bash

 #

-#
-# Don't change this path; the platform attaches a pre-stop hook to images at
+# Don't change `LOGFILE_PATH`.
+The platform attaches a pre-stop hook to images
-# runtime that will upload the logfile from this location whenever a task is
+# at runtime that will upload the logfile from this location whenever a task is
 # terminated unexpectedly (e.g., preemption, resource violation, etc.)
 #
 LOGFILE_PATH=/var/log/image.log
+BACKUP_LOGFILE_PATH=/var/log/backup.log

 #
 # Execute analytic and pipe stdout/stderr to disk so that this information